andreasgerstmayr/fava-portfolio-returns/README.md

 `cd example; fava example.beancount`

 ## Building from Source
 Run `make build` to compile the frontend.
-The compiled and bundled frontend will be placed in `fava_portfolio_returns/templates/PortfolioReturns.html`.
+The compiled and bundled code will be placed in `fava_portfolio_returns/FavaPortfolioReturns.js`.

 You can run `make watch` to automatically rebuild the frontend for any changes.